 - Reducing an employee’s performance rating because they took job-protected leave.

 - Refusing to hire an applicant because they took job-protected leave with a former employer.

 - Suspending an employee for filing a complaint alleging the company violated their leave rights.

 Under the Occupational Safety and Health Act and similar state laws, employees have the right to file complaints about hazardous working conditions.

 Examples of retaliation for reporting hazardous working conditions:

-- Reducing an employee’s hours after he or she reports unsafe conditions to the company
+- Reducing an employee’s hours after they report unsafe conditions to the company.

-- Threatening to fire an employee for complaining to the Occupational Safety and Health Administration that she wasn’t provided with required safety equipment
+- Threatening to fire an employee for complaining to the Occupational Safety and Health Administration that they weren’t provided with required safety equipment.

 Section 7 of the National Labor Relations Act gives employees, among other things, the right to act together to improve wages and working conditions and to discuss wages, benefits, and other terms and conditions of employment, with or without a union.